rpep/fmmgen/README.md

 Alternatively, we suggest looking in the 'example' folder for a fully functioning OpenMP parallelised implementation of the FMM and Barnes-Hut methods using the code generated operators, which works for Coulomb, Dipole and higher order sources; all that needs to be done is change the 'source_order' parameter.
 By making other changes in the example.py file, one can enable or disable optimisations, which affects the run time significantly for some compilers.
 In general, we do not recommend the use of the GNU compiler, as in testing we find that the performance of the methods are significantly worse than when compiled with the Intel compiler.
 This has a side effect; we find that the symbolic algebra optimisations have less of an effect on the performance with the Intel compiler, which can factor expressions more effectively to avoid repeated computations than the GNU compiler at high optimisation levels.

+## How to cite

+A paper describing the work is under preparation.
+For now, please cite as

+RA Pepper and H Fangohr, fmmgen, http://github.com/rpep/fmmgen (2019)

 ## References

 The code was developed with particular reference to the following academic papers.